Graduate Students who worked / are working with Meena Mahajan

 Abhimanyu Choudhury surveyed some recent results concerning dependency schemes for QBFs for his Master's project, which he completed in Oct 2020.
 Towards his doctoral degree, he is looking at questions in propositional and QBF proof complexity.

-Yogesh Dahiya has just submitted his doctoral dissertation, titled Exploring Size Complexity and Randomness in the Query Model.
-He is interested in Boolean function analysis, communication complexity, optimization, and many other topics.
+Yogesh Dahiya is interested in Boolean function analysis, communication complexity, optimization, and many other topics.
+In June 2024, he defended his doctoral dissertation, titled Exploring Size Complexity and Randomness in the Query Model.
 Currently he is pursuing post-doctoral research at TIFR.

 Gaurav Sood defended his doctoral dissertation, titled A study of QBF Merge Resolution and MaxSAT Resolution , in March 2023.
 He is also interested in Boolean function complexity, communication complexity, and algebraic complexity.
-Currently he is a postdoc at the Univ of Haifa, Israel.
+Currently he is at the CSE Dept at IIT Mandi.

 Aditi Dudeja surveyed results on pebble games and bounds and trade-offs for resolution proofs for her Master's project, which she completed in July 2017.